ayushgoel/presentations/ClangModules/presentation.md

 .right-column[
 > import std.io;

-  - loads a binary representation of the std.io module
-  - and makes its API available to the application directly
-  - Preprocessor definitions that precede the import declaration have no impact on the API provided by std.io,
-  - because the module itself was compiled as a separate, standalone module.
 ]

+--

+.right-column[
+* Load a binary representation of the std.io module
+* Make its API available to the application directly
+]

 ---
+layout: true

 .left-column[
 ## Semantic support
 ### Problems addressed
 ]

+---

 .right-column[
+# 1.

-- Compile-time scalability:
+## Compile-time scalability:

+> import std.io;

+]

+???

+* compiled only once
+* import O(1)
+* MxN becomes M+N
   - The std.io module is only compiled once, and importing the module into a translation unit is a constant-time operation (independent of module system).
   - Thus, the API of each software library is only parsed once, reducing the M x N compilation problem to an M + N problem.

-- Fragility:
+---

+.right-column[
+# 2.
+## Fragility

+* Macro definitions
+* Guard blocks and defense tricks
+]

+???

+* macro defined beforehand no impact
+* library impact another NO
+* Eliminate __UNDERSCORED macros
+* No defense tricks
   - Each module is parsed as a standalone entity, so it has a consistent preprocessor environment.
+  - Preprocessor definitions that precede the import declaration have no impact on the API provided by std.io because the module was compiled as a separate, standalone module.
   - This completely eliminates the need for __underscored names and similarly defensive tricks.
   - Moreover, the current preprocessor definitions when an import declaration is encountered are ignored, so one software library can not affect how another software library is compiled, eliminating include-order dependencies.
-]

 ---

-.left-column[
+.right-column[
+# 3.
-## Semantic support
+## Tool confusion

-### Problems addressed
+* Better API to reason
+* Describe language - C, C++ etc (no accidents)

 ]

-.right-column[
-- Tool confusion:
+???
 - Modules describe the API of software libraries, and tools can reason about and present a module as a representation of that API.
 Because modules can only be built standalone, tools can rely on the module definition to ensure that they get the complete API for the library.
 Moreover, modules can specify which languages they work with, so, e.g., one can not accidentally attempt to load a C++ module into a C program.
-]

 ---

+layout: true

 .left-column[
 ## Objective-C support
 ]

+---

 .right-column[
-  - `@import std;`
+> `@import std;`

-    - The @import declaration above imports the entire contents of the std module (which would contain, e.g., the entire C or C++ standard library)
+* Imports the entire std module
+  * (which would contain, e.g., the entire C or C++ standard library)
-    - and make its API available within the current translation unit.
+* Makes API available within the current translation unit.

-  - To import only part of a module, one may use dot syntax to specific a particular submodule, e.g., `@import std.io;`
+* Use dot syntax to use particular submodule, e.g.,

-  - Redundant import declarations are ignored, and one is free to import modules at any point within the translation unit,
-    - so long as the import declaration is at global scope.
+> `@import std.io;`
 ]

+---

+.right-column[
+Notes:
+* Redundant import declarations are ignored.
+* Import anytime at global scope
+]

 .footnote.red.small[At present, there is no C or C++ syntax for import declarations.
 Clang will track the modules proposal in the C++ committee.]

 ---
+layout: false

 .left-column[
 ## Includes as imports